 S5,Mission St. & 18th St.,,37.761829,-122.419382,,,

 S7,24th St. Mission Station,,37.752240,-122.418450,,,S8

-Depending on the level of detail that is available in your data, it may make sense to use a stop/station hierarchy.
-This allows you to group individual stops that belong to a larger structure like a bus terminal or a train station.
+Depending on the level of detail available in your data, it may make sense to use stop and station hierarchies.
+The hierarchies allow you to group individual stops that belong to a larger structure like a bus terminal or a train station.